 apt update && apt upgrade -y

-You should also install a UFW firewall which can be used to restrict incoming traffic to only required ports; SSH, HTTP and HTTPS (ports 22, 80 and 443).
+You should also install a UFW firewall which can be used to restrict incoming traffic to only the required ports; SSH, HTTP and HTTPS (ports 22, 80 and 443).
 This is optional but is highly recommended as it adds an extra layer of protection to your server.
 Alternatively, you may wish to check out UpCloud’s L3 firewall feature in your cloud server’s settings.

 apt install ufw -y